vidushi-rastogi/react-chat-app/README.md

 ## Project Demo
 This project is deployed using [netlify](https://www.netlify.com/).
 Link - https://vvchat-app.netlify.app/
-To Enter Chat you can enter as any of the mentioned credentials -
+To Enter Chat you can enter as any of the mentioned credentials -\
-#
 **Username** :
 *leviackerman*,
 *narutouzumaki*,
-*kimwonjoo*,
-#
+*kimwonjoo*\
 **Password** for all is *123123*

 ##### Chat UI
 ![alt text](https://github.com/vidushi-rastogi/react-chat-app/blob/master/chatui.jpeg?raw=true)
 #